esoterictemplates/project-status-badges/README.md

 A **stable version** of a project is defined as a version or revision of the project that you would consider *complete* - it should:

-* contain all of the features that were originally planned for the project; and
+* contain all of the features that were originally planned for the project (if any); and
-* not contain any known bugs (ideally, it shouldn't contain any bugs or issues).
+* not contain any known bugs or issues (ideally, it shouldn't contain any bugs or issues).

 ### Work in Progress Projects